jwhite37/csc253Midterm/README.md

 Following this we execute the remaining opcodes after resetting the `stack_pointer` in `ceval.c` to the one returned to us by the reference passing in `call_function`.
 The remaining opcodes are fairly straight forward and not particularly interesting when it comes to function calls.
 We store our result onto the value stack, print out the value, load nothing onto the value stack and exit the frame!

-Python interpreter evaluates frame, which is something sort of like a instanciated function.
-Function always have a code part in it.

 Extended Discussion: PyFrameObject vs PyFunctionObject vs PyCodeObject
 ======================================================================

-First of all, all three of these are PyObjects.
-They are closely related to each other.
+First of all, all three of these are PyObjects and are closely related to each other.
 Function is Code plus some closure, and Frame is the runtime instance of a function.
 What really gets executed at the end, is the Frame.
-Function is like a schema of Frame, and Frame is the instantiated version of Function.
+A Function is like a schema for a Frame, and a Frame is an instantiated version of a Function.

-The most fundamental building block is the Code.
+The most fundamental building block is the Code Object.
 It looks like this:
 ```C
 /* Bytecode object */